Belgium shows restored masterpiece but stolen panel rankles - WTMJ

 In its long history, the Ghent Altarpiece was nearly destroyed by iconoclasts in the 16th century, taken to Paris by horse and carriage after the French revolution, sold off to an art dealer, almost burned in the cathedral in 1822 and bricked in during World War I to avoid German appropriation.

-After the Just Judges survived all that, then came what was quickly known as “the intrepid thievery.”
+After the Just Judges survived all that, then came what was quickly dubbed “the intrepid theft.”

 The disappearance was discovered on the morning of April 11, 1934, and soon afterward throngs flooded into the Gothic cathedral, potentially destroying key evidence that could have helped investigators.